istio/istio.io/content/en/blog/2022/cryptomb-privatekeyprovider/index.md

 ## Istio CryptoMB Private Key Provider configuration

-In Istio, CryptoMB private key provider configuration can be applied to mesh wide, gateways specific or pod specific configurations using pod annotations.
-The User will provide the PrivateKeyProvider in the ProxyConfig with the pollDelay value.
+In Istio, CryptoMB private key provider configuration can be applied mesh wide, gateways specific or pod specific configurations using pod annotations.
+The User will provide the `PrivateKeyProvider` in the `ProxyConfig` with the `pollDelay` value.
 This configuration will be applied to mesh wide (gateways and all sidecars).

 {{< image link="./istio-mesh-wide-config.png" caption="Sample mesh wide configuration" >}}